supermarsx/codex-github-automerger/README.md

 event.
 If GitHub requests fail, these cached values are returned so the UI can continue operating while offline.

+### Configuration sync

+After a client pairs with the server it should emit a `syncConfig` Socket.IO message containing its configuration (for example a list of protected branch patterns).
+The server stores this data per client in `server/config.json` and uses the settings when handling actions such as `fetchStrayBranches` and `deleteBranch`.
+The file persists across restarts so important settings remain available.

 ## Running the server and UI together

 1. Build the server TypeScript once: